san03111/Cyclistic_bikeshare_2024/README.md

 Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

-### ASK (Step 1)
+### ASK (STEP 1)
 #### Question
 - How do annual members and casual riders use Cyclistic bikes differently?
 - Why would casual riders buy Cyclistic annual memberships?
 - How can Cyclistic use digital media to influence casual riders to become members?

-- **Business task** : Analyze trip data from the previous 12 months of Cyclistic trip data to develop strategies oriented to convert casual riders to members
+**Business task** : Analyze trip data from the previous 12 months of Cyclistic trip data to develop strategies oriented to convert casual riders to members

-- **Primary stakeholders**: Lilt Moreno, The director of marketing and the executive team.
+**Primary stakeholders**: Lily Moreno, The director of marketing and the executive team.

-- **Secondary stakeholders**: The marketing analytics team
+**Secondary stakeholders**: The marketing analytics team

 ### Prepare (Step 2)
 The dataset used in this project is the previous 12 months trip data provided by <a href="https://divvy-tripdata.s3.amazonaws.com/index.html"> **Divvy Tripdata**<a/>.
 It consists of 12 comma-separated value (CSV) files, each representing one month of Cyclistic bike rides throughout the year 2024.